-As teams across the state progressed through Tiers 1 and 2, the MO SW-PBS Statewide Team intensified work to complete a standardized Tier 3 scope and sequence.
+As teams across the state progressed through Tiers 1 and 2, the MO SW-PBS Statewide Team intensified work to complete a standardized Tier 3 scurriculum.
 Training content was developed and pilot schools were identified for 2011-2012.
-Tier 3 readiness criteria, training content and recommended intensity of technical assistance were revised based on participant feedback and data-based outcomes.
-The Tier 2/3 consultants, data/web consultant, state coordinator and MU SW-PBS personnel participated in reviewing outcomes and structuring revisions.
-A Tier 3 Workbook has been outlined and will be piloted during 2013-2014.
+Tier 3 readiness criteria, training content and recommended intensity of technical assistance were revised based on consultant and participant feedback and data-based outcomes.
+The Tier 2-3 consultants, data/web consultant, co-interim state coordinators and MU SW-PBS personnel participated in reviewing outcomes and structuring revisions.
+A Tier 3 Workbook has been developed and will be piloted with 2014-2015 participating Tier 3 schools.